Apply to Study at Life Sciences UTC

 Applying to join Life Sciences UTC is quick and easy.

-If you would like to apply to study at the Life Sciences UTC, please complete the application form below.
+If you would like to study at the Life Sciences UTC, please complete our online application:

-Alternatively you can complete the form in writing and post it to:
+Alternatively you can download a form and post it to:

 Liverpool Life Sciences UTC

-If you have any questions regarding your application, please call us on 0151 230 1320
+If you have any questions regarding your application, please Contact Us.

 Liverpool Life Sciences UTC students will come from a wide catchment area including all local authorities located within the Liverpool City Region (Liverpool, Halton, Wirral, St Helens, Knowsley and Sefton).